Your hands, wrists and elbows play an important role in the way that perform everyday activities, go to work, and participate in activities.

 Minimally Invasive Surgery includes arthroscopic surgery of the wrist, elbow, and shoulder, as well as some of the small joints of the hand.
 Endoscopic surgery is so named because the tiny surgical scope and instruments are used in anatomic spaces outside of the joints, such as the carpal tunnel.
 Use of cutting edge techniques with small, precisely located incisions to treat finger, hand, wrist and elbow disorders, generally leads to a quicker and less painful recovery then conventional surgery.

-Rapid Rehabilitation signifies maximizing recovery in the shortest safe period of time, utilizing the newest techniques to restore function, strength, coordination and sensation.
+Rapid Rehabilitation signifies maximizing recovery in the shortest safe period of time, utilizing the newest techniques to try and improve function, strength, coordination and sensation.
 The concept and practice of Rapid Mobilization is applied to joints, tendons, muscles and ligaments to accelerate tissue remodeling, sharpen proprioception, and to reduce joint adhesions and athletic deconditioning.
 Working with physical and occupational therapists, Dr. Pruzansky himself, directly supervises the exercise and splinting programs, progressing the patient in their rehabilitation by evaluating each person, individually.
 During these meetings each patient has their questions addressed, their progress noted, and their rehabilitation program updated.
 Sport-specific exercises are introduced at the appropriate stage in the patient’s recovery.